Tracy Falk: Aurora Staff Member Profile

 “It just fits, you know?
-Again, how did we both get jobs here, close by, within a couple weeks of each other?
+Again, how did we both get jobs here, close by, within a couple of weeks of each other?
 I’m seven minutes from work.
 Rod’s only like 30 minutes.”

 Aurora Recovery Centre: a young company trying to save lives

 Life at Aurora since her arrival has been anything but dull.
 The private treatment realm can be difficult, with fluctuations in clients, staffing levels, the complexities of colliding mental health conditions, and, oh, yes, even a global pandemic.
 Layoffs occurred.
 Feelings are hurt.
 In a small community, reputations can be beat up during times of uncertainty.

 Melnuk stepped back from the day-to-day operations after bringing in treatment veteran Steve Low to be president at Aurora in late 2019.
 Low, in turn, has been changing the way things are done at the centre, with an emphasis on recovery management systems instead of the old acute care model which offered little to clients when they finish their in-patient residential care.
 Families are being welcomed into the model of care.
 Employers have input.
 Extended care is a regular part of one’s treatment.
 Out-patient services meet people where they are at.

 And Falk has had a front-row seat to it all.

 “It can be chaotic administratively, right?
 We are still a young company, so it did seem like we were learning things as we went.”